-Australian Business Traveller journalist Chris Chamberlin got married earlier this year – and booked his entire two-week European honeymoon, including business class flights and five star hotel accommodation, using airline and hotel points.
+Australian Business Traveller journalist Chris Chamberlin got married in 2017 – and booked his entire two-week European honeymoon, including business class flights and five star hotel accommodation, using airline and hotel points.
 Here's how he did it, so you can do it too...

 A luxury overseas honeymoon can cost almost as much as a wedding itself – but if you’ve accumulated a stash of frequent flyer points and hotel loyalty points, even across a host of different programs, you may be able to take a romantic getaway for a much more affordable price.